mochi-hpc/mochi-doc/docs/source/installing.rst

 .. code-block:: console

-   spack install margo
+   spack install mochi-margo

 You will notice that Spack also installs Mercury and Argobots, since these are needed by Margo, as well as other dependencies.

-You can install Thallium using :code:`spack install thallium` (this will install Margo if you didn't install it before, as well as its dependencies).
+You can install Thallium using :code:`spack install mochi-thallium` (this will install Margo if you didn't install it before, as well as its dependencies).

 :code:`spack install mercury` can be used to install Mercury, and :code:`spack install argobots` can be used to install Argobots, should you need to install either independently of Margo or Thallium.
-:code:`spack install abt-io` will install ABT-IO.
+:code:`spack install mochi-abt-io` will install ABT-IO.
+:code:`spack install mochi-ssg` will install SSG.

 Loading and using the Mochi libraries
 -------------------------------------